-- i they are accessible by a range of modes of travel; - the hours of operation would not have a detrimental impact on the amenity of residents in the vicinity of the site through, in particular, noise and traffic movements.
+- i they are accessible by a range of modes of travel; - ii the hours of operation would not have a detrimental impact on the amenity of residents in the vicinity of the site through, in particular, noise and traffic movements.

+Land at Brierley Paddocks is reserved for health facilities as part of the outline planning consent for the site (Application reference 192136).
 9.7 Healthy living can be promoted through the careful design of new development including its accessibility by foot or cycle.
 The potential impact of development on health and health services needs to be assessed to ensure that adequate services continue to be provided for the community as a whole.
 The Neighbourhood Plan, in line with the requirements of the emerging Local Plan, requires that Health Impact Assessments (HIA) should be produced to accompany all proposals for residential development in excess of 100 units, for non-residential development in excess of 2,500 square metres and for other developments where the proposal is likely to have a significant impact on health and wellbeing.
 For developments which have relatively little impact upon health services, an initial assessment may be sufficient to satisfy the requirements of this policy.
 For developments where an initial assessment indicates more significant health impacts, a comprehensive Health Impact Assessment (HIA) will be required.

-Policy WM 19 -Health and Wellbeing
+Policy WM 18 -Health and Wellbeing